-Your gorgeous engineered wood floor has suffered a terrible assault.
+Your gorgeous engineered wood flooring has suffered a terrible assault.
 A spillage has caused a stain that you need to remedy, and fast.
-But how can you do so without damaging the floor, and will you be able to get it so clean that it will shine?
+But how can you do so without damaging the wood floors, and will you be able to get it so clean that it will shine?
 We hear your stress, but you can relax.

-Cleaning engineered wood has never been easier, and we are here to take you through every step of the process.
-Afraid of ruining your floor or using the wrong techniques?
-Banish those fears with this expert guide on the best tips and tricks to getting the job done like a professional.
+Learning how to clean engineered wood floor has never been easier, and we are here to take you through every step of the process.

 How to Clean Your Engineered Wood Floors

 It’s time to clean your wood floors in style, using safe methods that will leave you feeling way more relaxed while you clean.
 Gather your supplies (and check the ones you should avoid).

 Things to Avoid Using: